Pyleks/cyber-security-course/README.md

 ## Features not added
 The input fields will work regardless if there is information or not.
-This is due to "required" has not been added on the input forms.
+This is due to "required" has not been added on the input forms due to not finding out how to do it before modal get initiated.

 ## User Stories
 > A company have just received a quote on having the network scanned, but want to see if it can be done in-house.